Attendance Policy and Procedure

 • The table below indicates how what might seem like just a few days of absence can result in children missing a significant number of lessons.

-Attendance during school year Days lost in a year Which is approximately
+Attendance during the school year Days lost in a year Which is

 95% 9.5 Days 2 Weeks